Remembrance Sunday parade to take place in Andover

 - Newbury Street

-There will also be memorial events in Romsey, including a parade and a service at Romsey Abbey.
+Memorial events will also be held in Romsey, including a parade and a service at the abbey.